Message from the Chief Residents

 - New Parkland Memorial Hospital is to be completed in 2015.
 It is the largest hospital project in America (862 beds) and will have state-of-the-art clinical pathology services, surgical pathology grossing rooms, and resident space and facilities.

-- New William P. Clements Jr. University Hospital, a 460-bed facility, is scheduled to open in late 2014.
+- New William P. Clements Jr. University Hospital, a 460-bed facility, opened in December 2014.
 The Department of Pathology has been intimately involved in the planning of both facilities, and we are very excited to begin the transition to our new homes.

 The Dallas-Fort Worth Metroplex

 We are very fortunate that our program is located in Dallas, an exciting and growing city that has so much to offer.
 Our climate is excellent and the cost of living is very affordable.
 The city and convenient suburbs provide a great home for both single residents and those with families.
 The Dallas-Fort Worth (DFW) Airport and Love Field are hubs to American Airlines and Southwest Airlines, respectively, and provide convenient and affordable domestic and international travel.
 Additionally, social and cultural opportunities include:

 - World class performing arts facilities: AT&T Performing Arts Center, Meyerson Symphony Center, and Winspear Opera House